 Beyond their intrinsic value and the roles they play in supporting vast numbers of marine species, coral reefs also provide many functions that benefit people.
 They help prevent coastal erosion, offer protection from storm surge, and support jobs ranging from fishing to tourism.
 It’s estimated that the economic value of coral reefs is at least $30 billion per year, but most likely much higher, and more than 500 million people worldwide rely on coral reefs for food, income, coastal protection, and more.

-The economic value of coral reefs is estimated to be at least $30 billion (USD) per year, © Grant Thomas / Coral Reef Image Bank
+The economic value of coral reefs is estimated to be at least $30 billion (USD) per year, © Grant Thomas / Ocean Image Bank

 Coral reefs are feeling the heat from climate change.
 As ocean temperatures rise, the warm waters can cause coral to stress and expel their zooxanthellae (a process known as bleaching, as explained above).
 Without zooxanthellae, corals are susceptible to illness and death.
 Recent research has found that the frequency of large-scale coral bleaching events (“mass bleaching”) has increased dramatically in the last 40 years, to the point that corals often have insufficient time to recover between bleaching events.
 Thankfully, some coral reefs (including those in Raja Ampat, Indonesia) have shown resilience to coral bleaching, but it is unclear what impacts future warming will bring.